 The American Language Program welcomes international students who want to improve their English language skills and prepare for studying in a U.S. college or university.
-The ALP offers a variety of programs, such as:
+ALP offers a variety of programs, such as:

-(1) Intensive Academic English: This is the main ALP program, supplying 24 hours a week of academic English instruction to prepare students to become successful in a university degree program.
-Advanced students may take one or more university courses for credit.
-Conditional admission to Cal State Fullerton is available for all undergraduate majors and most graduate majors.
+- Intensive Academic English: This

+program provides 24 hours a week of

+academic English instruction to prepare

+students to be successful in a U.S. college

+or university.
+Advanced students may also

+take one or more university courses for

+credit.
+Conditional admission to Cal State

+Fullerton is available for all undergraduate majors and most graduate majors.

-- (2) A Pre-MBA program is available for advanced students who want to prepare to enter the MBA program at Cal State Fullerton.
+- A Pre-MBA program is available for advanced students who want to prepare to enter the MBA program at Cal State Fullerton.
 Students may take some elective courses, such as Business English and Writing, GMAT Preparation and TOEFL Preparation.
-Undergraduate business courses may also be available. - (3) English Language Review classes are offered in the day and evening for university students or working professionals who want to improve their skills for business (Accent Reduction, Business Writing, Grammar Review) or for re-entering the university (TOEFL Preparation, GMAT Preparation). - (4) Short-term programs are available for individuals and groups.
-Summer and January intensive courses are offered for TOEFL Preparation and EFL Teacher Workshops.
+Undergraduate business courses may also be available.

+- English Language classes are offered for students or working professionals who want to improve their skills for business (Accent Reduction, Business Writing, Advanced Grammar, Advanced Oral Language, Current Events) or for re-entering the university (TOEFL Preparation, GMAT Preparation). - 4.
+Short-term programs for individuals and groups.

-For more information, visit the ALP office on campus in T-14, call (714) 278-2909, e-mail alp@fullerton.edu, or see our website at http://alp.fullerton.edu.
+For more information, visit ALP Student Service in College Park 100, call (714) 278-2909, e-mail alp@fullerton.edu, or visit http://alp.fullerton.edu.